-- A. To receive payments of grant funds, Grantee must submit an invoice. - B. Upon receipt and approval of an itemized invoice and required supporting documentation, the Department agrees to reimburse Grantee for actual expenditures for work completed, in accordance with the rates specified in the Budget Detail Worksheet (Attachment 4). - C. The Department may withhold final payment until all terms of the Grant Agreement have been satisfied. - D. Payment shall be made within forty-five (45) days upon receipt and approval of an invoice.
-Failure to comply with requirements may result in non-payment or delayed payment. - E. For cost principles, see Exhibit B, Section 5. - F. Funds contributed toward the acquisition purchase price will be deposited into an escrow account established with a title insurance company licensed by the California Bureau of Real Estate for disbursement upon completion of all requirements outlined in the Scope of Work.
+- A. Upon notification by the Department that the conditions set forth in the "Conservation Acquisition Costs" of the Conditions of Funding Disbursal attachment (Attachment 4) have been satisfied, the Grantee shall submit an invoice for the Conservation Acquisition Cost to the Department using the Department's acquisition invoice template (Attachment 6). - B. To receive payments of grant funds, Grantee must submit an invoice. - C. Upon receipt and approval of an itemized invoice and required supporting documentation, the Department agrees to reimburse Grantee for actual expenditures for work completed, in accordance with the rates specified in the Budget Detail Worksheet (Attachment 5). - D. The Department may withhold final payment until all terms of the Grant Agreement have been satisfied. - E. Payment shall be made within forty-five (45) days upon receipt and approval of an invoice.
+Failure to comply with requirements may result in non-payment or delayed payment. - F. For cost principles, see Exhibit B, Section 5. - G. Funds contributed toward the acquisition purchase price will be deposited into an escrow account established with a title insurance company licensed by the California Bureau of Real Estate for disbursement upon completion of all requirements outlined in the Scope of Work.
 Except in the case of a bargain sale, match funds being used to complete the easement purchase must be deposited into the escrow account before the purchase may be completed.
 At close of escrow, the title insurance company must be able to insure title to the interest being recorded.